heitortessaro/heitortessaro/README.md

 ## About Me
 I have a master's degree in electrical engineering and work as a technical writer nowadays.
 I'm currently finishing the front-end module of the full-stack web developer course at Trybe.

-Previously, I worked for 04 years as a researcher at two federal universities and 02 years as a college professor.
+Previously, I worked for 04 years as a researcher at two federal universities and 02 years as a college professor in Brazil.
 Furthermore, I was also a member of AIESEC during an exchange program at Arizona State University.

 I am passionate about learning, science, and economics.
 Today, I look for activities that can positively impact people's lives.